zanedurante/MMPT_updated/README.md

 This repo is in its initial stage, welcome bug reports to huxu@fb.com

 ### Copyright
+Given that the project is largely built off of the original repository created by FAIR, we use the same copyrights they use (shown below).

 The majority of Multimodal Pre-training (MMPT) is licensed under CC-BY-NC, however portions of the project are available under separate license terms: Evaluation Codes/Models: Howto100M and HuggingFace Transformers are licensed under the Apache2.0 license; COIN and NLG-eval are licensed under the MIT license; CrossTask is licensed under the BSD-3; DiDeMo is licensed under the BSD-2 license.